 The CSS Profile opens every year on October 1st, just like the FAFSA.
 Deadlines are typically specific to the college you’re applying to, but the majority tend to fall between January 1st and March 1st every year.
 Also, like the FAFSA, you’ll need to renew your CSS Profile every year you attend college.

 The CSS Profile costs $25 to complete.
 The first report you send is included in the initial $25 fee, but each additional report you request will cost $16.
 However, fee waivers are available for students whose adjusted gross family income is less than $100,000 annually.

 How will the CSS Financial Aid Profile help me get money for college?

 Once your CSS Profile is complete, you are able to send it to as many schools and scholarship programs as you want for a fee.
 Each report you receive will highlight the amount of private aid you qualify for at each institution you request.
 The CSS Profile asks additional questions about your family finances to really help you get the maximum amount of aid possible.
 If a school you are applying to requires a CSS Profile, you can expect there to be additional funding options available to you.
 This is particularly helpful to families who are not considered low-income, but still require help covering the costs of college.

-Have any questions about completing the CSS Profile?
+Have any questions about college financial aid?
 Text #Hello to 33-55-77 to speak with one of our advisors!